-The Company writes insurance business through its branches in Hong Kong SAR, Macau SAR, New Zealand and Taiwan (China) and its subsidiaries in South Korea, New Zealand, Indonesia, Vietnam and Cambodia.
-Below is the information on the insurance business of the Company written by business segment (e.g. lines of businesses) and by geographical region:
+The Company writes insurance business through its branches in Hong Kong SAR, Macau SAR, and Taiwan (China) and its subsidiaries in South Korea, Indonesia, Vietnam, New Zealand and Cambodia.
+Below is the information on the insurance business of the Group written by business segment (e.g. lines of businesses) and by geographical region:

-IFRS Premiums and Fee Income by Business Segment for the Reporting Period
+IFRS Premiums and Fee Income by Business Segment for the Year

-Line of Business (amounts USD 1m) Twelve months ended 31 December 2019 Thirteen months ended 31 December 2018
+Line of Business Year ended Year ended

+(amounts USD 1m) 31 December 2020 31 December 2019

-Long-term Business 17,508 17,105
+Long-term Business 17,400 17,508

-General Business 388 263
+General Business 407 388

-Total 17,896 17,368
+Total 17,807 17,896

-IFRS Premiums and Fee Income by Geographical Region for the Reporting Period
+IFRS Premiums and Fee Income by Geographical Region for the Year

+Region Year ended Year ended

-Region (amounts USD 1m) Twelve months ended 31 December 2019 Thirteen months ended 31 December 2018
+(amounts USD 1m) 31 December 2020 31 December 2019

-Hong Kong 14,529 14,186
+Hong Kong 14,250 14,529

-Other 3,367 3,182
+Other 3,557 3,367

-Total 17,896 17,368
+Total 17,807 17,89 6

-Please refer to the Financial and Operating Review of the Annual Report 2019 of AIAGL ("Annual Report 2019") for more information on the financial performance of the Group.
+Please refer to the Financial and Operating Review of the Annual Report 2020 of AIAGL ("Annual Report 2020") for more information on the financial performance of the Group.

-Performance of Investments & Material Income & Expenses for the Reporting Period
+Performance of Investments & Material Income & Expenses for the Year

-Performance of Investments for the reporting period:
+Performance of Investments for the year:

-As at 31 December 2019, the Company had policyholder and shareholder investment assets (including unit-linked assets) of USD 102,902 million.
-Of these, 74% were invested in fixed-income investments, 22% in equity securities and 3% in properties.
+As at 31 December 2020, the Group had policyholder and shareholder investment assets (including unit-linked assets) of USD 125,860 million.
+Of these, 75% were invested in fixed-income investments, 21% in equity securities and 2% in properties.

-The fixed income portfolio is of good quality with 98% rated as investment grade at 31 December 2019.
+The fixed income portfolio is of good quality with 98% rated as investment grade at 31 December 2020.
 A significant portion was held in corporate bonds.
 While investment in fixed income is generally weighted towards the highest rated issuers with the longest available tenor in each market, it is also constrained by factors such as availability, concentration risks, their respective sovereign rating and market demand.

 The equity portfolio is mostly held in participating funds to provide for discretionary bonus and dividend payments to participating policyholders.
-As at 31 December 2019, the largest portion was held in Hong Kong (80%), followed by Indonesia (11%) and South Korea (6%).
+As at 31 December 2020, the largest portion was held in Hong Kong (84%), followed by Indonesia (9%) and South Korea (4%).

-The real estate portfolio is about 3% of total investment assets.
+The real estate portfolio is about 2% of total investment assets.
 The investment properties are mainly located in Hong Kong SAR.

+Investment return Year ended Year ended

-Investment return (amounts USD 1m) Twelve months ended 31 December 2019 Thirteen months ended 31 December 2018
+(amounts USD 1m) 31 December 2020 31 December 2019

-Interest income 2,979 2,941
+Interest income 3,219 2,979

-Dividend income 344 313
+Dividend income 335 344

-Rental income 111 114
+Rental income 111

-Investment income 3,434 3,368
+Investment income 3,662 3,434

-Net gains / (losses) of Available for Sale financial assets 384 (107)
+Net gains of Available for Sale financial assets 910 384

-Net gains of financial assets measured at fair value 2,635 (2,140)
+Net gains of financial assets measured at fair value 4,214 2,635

-Other investment income 2 316
+Other investment (losses)/ income (176) 2

-Investment experience 3,021 (1,931)
+Investment experience 4,948 3,021

-Investment return 6.455 1,437
+Investment return 8,610 6,455

-Material Income and Expenses for the Reporting period:
+Material Income and Expenses for the Year:

-The Company's main revenue source is premiums and fee income.
-Net premium written for the year ended 31 December 2019 were USD16,905 million, representing a 2% increase over USD16,599 million for the thirteen months ended 31 December 2018 due to continuous growth (mainly) in Hong Kong.
+The Group's main revenue source is premiums and fee income.
+Net premium and fee income for the year ended 31 December 2020 were USD16,615 million, representing a 2% decrease over USD16,905 million for the year ended 31 December 2019 due to lower new business growth mainly in Hong Kong, partially offset by continuous in-force business growth.

-Expense type (amounts USD 1m) Twelve months ended 31 December 2019 Thirteen months ended 31 December 2018 Net Insurance and Investment contract benefits 16,021 13,715 Other 3,660 3,303 TOTAL 19,681 17,018
+Expense type (amounts USD 1m) Year ended 31 December 2020 Year ended 31 December 2019 (As adjusted) Net Insurance and Investment contract benefits 18,000 16,688 Other 3,644 3,660 TOTAL 21,644 20,348